How to Bust Those Winter Blues

-As the days get shorter and the weather gets colder, you may be feeling a bit depressed.
-Don’t let depression get you down; there’s a cure that doesn’t require a doctor’s prescription—it’s called exercise.
+As winter nears, the days get shorter and the weather gets colder, leaving many feeling a bit down.
+But, there’s a cure that doesn’t require a doctor’s prescription—it’s called exercise.

-“Stress changes your brain chemistry and inflammation in your immune system, which may lead to depression symptoms,” explains Dr. Levinson.
-“When people exercise regularly, it can enhance their feeling of self-efficacy, improve their self-esteem and give them a sense of achievement.
-All of these positive experiences can help to alleviate depression.”
+And, when you exercise regularly, it can enhance feelings of self-efficacy, improve self-esteem and provide a sense of achievement.
+All of these positive experiences can help alleviate depression.

 Ultimately, the best exercise is the one that you’d do consistently.
 Adults should exercise about 30 minutes day, 5 days a week and engage in moderate or high-intensity muscle-strengthening activities 2 or more days a week.

 Consistency is key.
 The mood-boosting effect from endorphins can last for several hours but, for sustained benefits, you have to exercise consistently a few times a week and make it a lifetime habit.